Algebraic K-theory over the infinite dihedral group: an algebraic approach: Applications

 \begin{rem} The sets $\cM_C$ and $\cM_D$ are countably infinite.
 This can be shown by parameterizing these subsets either: combinatorially (using that elements in $\g$ are words in $a,b,b^2$), geometrically (maximal virtually cyclic subgroups correspond to stabilizers of geodesics in the Bass--Serre tree $E_{\fin}\g$, where the geodesic may or may not be invariant under an element of order 2), or number theoretically (using solutions to Pell's equation and Gauss' theory of binary quadratic forms \cite{S}). \end{rem}

 Let us give an overview and history of some related work.
-The Farrell--Jones Conjecture and the classification of virtually cyclic groups (see Lemma \ref{lem_vctypes}) focused attention on the algebraic $K$-theory of groups mapping to the infinite dihedral group.
-Several years ago James Davis and Bogdan Vajiac outlined a unpublished proof of Theorem \ref{first} when $n \leqslant 0$ using controlled topology and hyperbolic geometry.
-Lafont and Ortiz \cite{LafontOrtiz} proved that $\widetilde{\Nil}_n(\Z[F];\Z[V_1- F],\Z[V_2- F])=0$ if and only if $\widetilde{\Nil}_n(\Z[F],\alpha)=0$ for any virtually cyclic group $V$ with an epimorphism $V \to D_{\infty}$ and $n=0,1$.
-More recently, Lafont--Ortiz \cite{LO2} have studied the more general case of the $K$-theory $K_n(R[G_1 *_F G_2])$ of an injective amalgam, where $F, G_1, G_2$ are finite groups.
-Finally, we mentioned the paper \cite{DQR}, which was written in parallel with this one.
-It an alternate proof of Theorem \ref{first} assuming a controlled topology result of Frank Quinn.
-Also, \cite{DQR} provides several auxiliary results used in Subsection \ref{Third} of this paper.
+The Farrell--Jones Conjecture and the classification of virtually cyclic groups (\ref{lem_vctypes}) focused attention on the algebraic $K$-theory of groups mapping to the infinite dihedral group.
+Several years ago James Davis and Bogdan Vajiac outlined a unpublished proof of \fullref{first} when $n \leqslant 0$ using controlled topology and hyperbolic geometry.
+Lafont and Ortiz~\cite{LafontOrtiz} proved that $\wt{\Nil}_n(\Z[F];\Z[V_1- F],\Z[V_2- F])=0$ if and only if $\wt{\Nil}_n(\Z[F],\alpha)=0$ for any virtually cyclic group $V$ with an epimorphism $V \to D_{\infty}$ and $n=0,1$.
+More recently, Lafont--Ortiz~\cite{LO2} have studied the more general case of the $K$-theory $K_n(R[G_1 *_F G_2])$ of an injective amalgam, where $F, G_1, G_2$ are finite groups.
+Finally, we mentioned the paper \cite{DQR}, which was written in parallel with this one; it an alternate proof of \fullref{first}.
+Also, \cite{DQR} provides several auxiliary results used in \fullref{Third} of this paper.
+The Nil-Nil isomorphism of \fullref{first} has been used in a geometrically motivated computation of Lafont--Ortiz~\cite[Section~6.4]{LO_simplex}.